Marshall Wells Hdwe. Co. (Zenith)

-This company began as a hardware store and progressed to making and marking its own tools.
+This company began as a hardware store and progressed to making and marking its own tools (this is conflicted information).
 Most marked tools are from after 1900.

 M.W.
 CO.; M.W.H.
 CO.; MARSHALL WELLS HARDWARE CO.; ZENITH; MARSWELLS; HARTFORD; SUPERIOR; NORTHERN KING; DEFIANCE; VICTOR; FOUR-SQUARE; TWO-TONE; HANDYMAN

 Zenith/Marshall Wells probably never made their own tools.
 The Defiance, Victor, Four-square, Two-tone, and Handyman markes noted in the DATM were produced by Stanley Rule & Level Company.